Family Engagement Policy and School-Home Compact

 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as parent conferences, presentations at PTA meetings and Parent Coffees.
+- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as parent conferences, presentations at PTA meetings and virtual Parent Coffees.

 - Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by relaying information about performance on assignments and specific information in the form of a narrative.

 - Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.